 The IRC's mission is simple: to help the world’s most vulnerable people rebuild their lives and regain control of their futures.
-With 65 million people displaced by conflict or persecution worldwide, we know that UK aid is crucial in realising this.
+With over 70 million people displaced by conflict or persecution worldwide, we know that UK Aid is crucial in realising this.

 When a disaster or conflict hits a community, people are forced to flee in order to remain safe.
 Aid is the immediate response - to provide the food, water and shelter that people need to survive.